Reviewed: Joannides, P. Guide to Getting It On Oregon: Goofyfoot Press, 2012.

 Joannides’ tone is both personal and professional.
 He doesn’t sound like your best friend, your older sister, or your doctor.
 In his writing he comes across as a nice guy, a good listener, and someone who understands the system enough to let you know when you’re being lied to and who has a subtle enough understanding to remind you that any sexual subject can be approached in a multitude of ways.

 The information presented in the Guide to Getting It On is a similar blend of professionalism and personality.
-Joannides clearly relishes research and critical thinking, and readers benefit from his tireless efforts to keep the text updated (the current edition is the fifth revision, and speaking with Joannides, one gets the impression that he begins work on the next revision the minute a new one is released).
+Joannides clearly relishes research and critical thinking, and readers benefit from his tireless efforts to keep the text updated (the current edition is the seventh revision, and speaking with Joannides, one gets the impression that he begins work on the next revision the minute a new one is released).

 Despite its comprehensive use of research, the Guide to Getting It On is far from clinical or dry, and each chapter includes personal stories from readers and occasionally the author himself.
 The anecdotal approach doesn’t always work and there are sections where I found the casual tone and personal voice of the author to be off-putting.
 But this is the price you pay for being a truly personal sex manual, and on balance the book benefits from this approach.

 Trying to write about everything related to sex is an impossible task and Joannides does an admirable job of tackling a wide range of topics all in one book.
 The book is divided into nine sections ranging from “How To & Then Some” to “Sex and the Human Condition” to “Sex in History & Popular Culture."
 Each section is further broken down into detailed subsections each tackling a specific topic, including: